choral-lang/website/index.md

 Notable elements here are:

 - the Logger owns the "other end" of the Channel shared with the Server (logChannel as `Channel2`);
-- the removal of irrelevant effects for the endpoint, e.g., the call to `println` at the Client at the end of the `sendMessage` method.
+- the removal of irrelevant effects for the endpoint, e.g., the `Unit`-converted call to `println` at the Client at the end of the `sendMessage` method.

 ## Execution

-Once obtained the Java classes that implement our program, we can run the compiled system.
+Once we obtained the Java classes that implement our program, we can run the compiled system.

 To do that, in the example below we use the `LocalChannel`s (`LocalChannel1` and `LocalChannel2`) provided by the Choral runtime.
 To represent the distinct endpoint, we use three separate `Thread`s.